Water – The Lifeblood of Almonds

 Irrigation and Drought Strategies

-Almond growers can now go to a UC Division of Agriculture and Natural Resources website to access an extensive compilation of drought-related water management and irrigation strategies developed by UC researchers, farm advisors and Extension specialists.
+Almond growers can now access a newly released UC Division of Agriculture and Natural Resources publication which serves as a compilation of drought-related water management and irrigation strategies developed by UC researchers, farm advisors and Extension specialists.

 - Irrigation Scheduling Using Evapotranspiration (ET) and Updated Almond Crop Coefficients (Kc)